 Behind the Words

 My love of ‘Once upon a time’ began as a child with my mother both reading to me and telling me a 'magic story' every night before I went to sleep.
 I can remember my dreams being filled with the wonderful worlds and adventures she had conjured up in my imagination.
-I was tremendously lucky to have my love of stories and subsequent creativity nurtured in this way and it’s why I’m passionate about giving the same gift to other children.
-If I can spark the same joy in just one child, ignite their imagination and encourage creativity then I have done my job.
+I was tremendously lucky to have my love of stories and subsequent creativity nurtured in this way and it’s why I’m passionate about giving the same opportunity to others.

-I trained and worked as an actress and drama facilitator for many years, but after the birth of my daughter, I re-focused my career away from acting to full time storytelling.
+I trained and worked as a performer and drama facilitator for twenty five years; the last eight focused primarily on performance and applied storytelling.
 I have shared stories in all sorts of places, from woodlands to windmills, theatres to hospitals and trains to buses and I'm equally at home telling tales at large scale festivals with matching audiences, to more intimate club venues and now online in the virtual world too.

 To find out more about what I can offer you or to discuss a potential project, please do